amwong/dotfiles/rbac_doc.md

 3. Click **Delete Projects** to confirm the deletion.

 ###Creating a user account
-If you have the Cloud_Admin and Project_Admin roles you can create new user accounts.
+If you have the cloud_admin and project_admin roles you can create new user accounts.
 When you create a user account, you must assign the account to a primary project.
 You also have the option of assigning the account to additional projects.
 Before you can delete a user account, you must remove the user account from its primary project.

-1. Log in to the dashboard and choose the Admin_Project project (or another project where you have the Cloud_Admin or Project_Admin role assigned) from the CURRENT PROJECT list.
+1. Log in to the dashboard and choose the Admin_Project project (or another project where you have the cloud_admin or project_admin role assigned) from the CURRENT PROJECT list.
 2. In the Admin tab, open the Identity Panel and click on **Users**.
 3. Click **Create User**.
 4. In the **Create User** window, enter a user name, email, and preliminary password for the user.
 Confirm the password.
 Select a project from the Primary Project list.
 Choose a role for the user from the Role list.
 Default is Member.